SolidX/IRCsmasher/README.md

 Modules
 -------

-Put the modules you want to have started with ircmasher in the 'modules' directory.
+Put the modules you want to have started with IRCsmasher in the 'modules' directory.

 Commands
 --------